-DAY 2 Arrival in Paris, Lair of the Fox, Calais
+DAY 2 Paris, Lair of the Fox, Bayeux

-DAY 3 Ranville to Beville: The Day the Devils Dropped In
+DAY 3 Ranville to Biéville: Devil's Drop In

-Our visits today will take us to places where the Sixth British Airborne Division—known as the “Red Devils”—and other British troops fought to hold the left shoulder of the invasion against some of the most determined German counter attacks in Normandy.
-Visits in this area will include the outstanding Airborne Museum at Ranville as well as the Merville Battery where, against impossible odds, British paratroopers took out a German battery position that threatened to wreak havoc on Allied forces landing on Sword Beach.
+Our visits today will take us to places where the Sixth British Airborne Division—known as the “Red Devils”—and other British troops fought to hold the left shoulder of the invasion against some of the most determined German counterattacks in Normandy.
+Visits in this area will include the outstanding Airborne Museum at Ranville and the Merville Battery, where, against impossible odds, British paratroopers took out a German battery position that threatened to wreak havoc on Allied forces landing on Sword Beach.

-We will then visit Breville and the Chateau St. Come where the weary paratroopers repulsed repeated German armored attacks for almost a month.
-From the left flank of the landings we will travel to the magnificently preserved Hillman Redoubt, the key German fortification that blocked the way to the D-Day objective of Caen.
-Our final stop of the day will be Bieville and Perriers to discuss the attack by the 21st Panzer Division on the evening of June 6 that almost threw the Allies back into the sea.
+We will then visit Bréville and the Chateau St. Come where the weary paratroopers repulsed repeated German armored attacks for almost a month.
+From the left flank of the landings, we will travel to the magnificently preserved Hillman Redoubt, the critical German fortification that blocked the way to the D-Day objective of Caen.
+Our final stop of the day will be Biéville and Perriers to discuss the attack by the 21st Panzer Division on the evening of June 6 that almost threw the Allies back into the sea.

 DAY 4 Juno Beach: Canada’s Contribution

-We start our day at the world class Canadian museum at Courseulles, where in addition to the artifacts and displays we will have an opportunity for a guided tour into some of the best preserved German beach defenses in Normandy.
-From Courseulles we follow the exact route the Canadian forces took as they battled toward Montgomery’s D-Day objective at Caen.
-Along the way we will stop at Authie, The Abbaye Ardennes, where the SS executed 20 Canadian POWs, and Carpiquet Airport, key to the city of Caen.
-This was the scene of some of the most intense fighting of the entire Normandy Campaign.
+We start our day at the world-class Canadian museum at Courseulles.
+In addition to the artifacts and displays, we will have an opportunity for a guided tour into some of the best preserved German beach defenses in Normandy.
+From Courseulles, we follow the exact route the Canadian forces took as they battled toward Montgomery’s D-Day objective at Caen.
+Along the way, we will stop at Authie, The Abbaye Ardennes, where the SS executed 20 Canadian POWs, and Carpiquet Airport, the key to the city of Caen.
+This was the scene of some of the most intense fighting of the Normandy Campaign.

-After finishing up with the Canadian battlefields we will make a few stops along Gold Beach to discuss the struggles in the drive to Bayeux and the linking up of the U.S. and British forces.
-Our stops will include: the site of Stan Hollis’ VC actions; the battlefield of Crepon, the remains of the temporary British harbor at Arromanches, the massive German gun battery at Longues-sur-Mer and the oft-forgotten British Commando fight for the village of Port-en-Bessin.
+After finishing up with the Canadian battlefields, we will make a few stops along Gold Beach to discuss the struggles in the drive to Bayeux and the linking up of the U.S. and British forces.
+Our visits will include the site of Stan Hollis’ VC actions; the battlefield of Crepon, the remains of the temporary British harbor at Arromanches, the massive German gun battery at Longues-sur-Mer, and the oft-forgotten British Commando fight for the village of Port-en-Bessin.

 DAY 5 Caen: Armored Crucible

-We will also visit Villars Bocage where, on June 13, 1944, Panzer ace Michael Wittman single-handedly destroyed a British armored battalion with just one tank.
-Credited with 138 tank kills, Wittman survived the day and stopped one Montgomery’s best chances of getting into Caen.
+We will also visit Villars Bocage, where, on June 13, 1944, Panzer ace Michael Wittman single-handedly destroyed a British armored battalion with just one tank.
+Credited with 138 tank kills, Wittman survived the day and stopped one of Montgomery’s best chances of getting into Caen.